Key Ideas

 Create Winter Storm Kits for Each Family Member

-Power outages and winter storms create unique circumstances requiring materials you might not usually have.
-Young children especially can get scared without sources of light.
-You can act quicker after losing power by assembling winter storm kits for each family member with everything they will need for the storm.
+Power outages and winter storms create unique circumstances requiring materials you may not usually keep.
+You can act more quickly after losing power by assembling winter storm kits for each family member with everything they will need for the storm.
 In your kit, include the following:

 - Flashlights with spare batteries